Visit Moscow Metro

 Unfortunately, it was not possible to determine exactly how to look at the general cargo scheme during the period 1937-1953.

 Cardinally the design of the scheme changes at the beginning of the 70 years.
 The smooth curves of the lines disappear in the past.
-Now in fashion, simplicity, clarity and speed. circular line for the first time interpreted a perfect circle, and the radius – the straight lines.
+Now in fashion, simplicity, clarity and speed. the circular line for the first time interpreted a perfect circle, and the radius – the straight lines.
 The image of the subway logo – the stylized letter “M” – has also changed.
 If the 70-year-old scheme still buffs for Violet metro line, at the end of the decade, all lines are represented by straight lines with no angles and sprains.

 Since 1979, a new outline of lines appears in the carriages.
 Now the annular line represents two semicircles connected by vertical straight lines.
 The lines become softer again.